nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 Suppose the [URL](#url) of your `weekly meeting` has changed to `https://zoom.us/j/94669589458?pwd=bTQvWTlWbzR5T29Ja0w2d0J1R1R4QT09#success`.
-Identify the index number of the link with a name `weekly meeting` in the application (1 in the image below).
+Identify the index of the link with a name `weekly meeting` in the application (1 in the image below).

 Then, enter the command `edit link 1 -n "monthly meeting" -l https://zoom.us/j/94669589458?pwd=bTQvWTlWbzR5T29Ja0w2d0J1R1R4QT09#success`